vicrucann/dotfiles/README.md

 ## Overview

 lubuntu-dot-configs is my personal dot file repository which is under active development.
+The main criterias for my dot files are to be **lightweight** and **readable**.
 The latest stable version is accessible through versions; the master branch is a development branch.
-The configurations include:
+The configuration files include:
 * LXTerminal - a lightweight Linux terminal
 * oh-my-zsh (planning to switch to more lightweight alternative)
 * tmux